Universality in one-dimensional hierarchical coalescence processes: Hierarchical Coalescence Process: Proofs

-The second part of Theorem \ref{teo4} follows from part $(i)$ using the universal coupling introduced in Section \ref{sec:domaindyn}.
+The second part of Theorem \ref{teo4} follows from part~(i) using the universal coupling introduced in Section \ref{secdomaindyn}.

 We distinguish between two cases.
 Assume first that $\gamma=0$.
-This implies $\l_\ell=0$.
+This implies ${\lambda}_\ell=0$.
 In turn, site $0$ cannot be erased from any ring of its left domain.
-Hence, the event $\{0 \in \xi^{(n)}(\infty)\}$ depends only on the rings of the domains on the right of $0$.
-Therefore and the expected result follows at once from Point $(i)$ (with $\gamma=0$).
+Hence, the event $\{0 \in\xi^{(n)}(\infty)\}$ depends only on the rings of the domains on the right of $0$.
+Therefore